 Join local variable declaration and assignment

-Statement termination doesn't match code style
+Statement termination does not match code style settings

 Use of future reserved word